darkzin-dev/whatsapp-group-poc/README.md

 ## Reproduction

-The behavior was investigated using runtime instrumentation of the WhatsApp iOS application.
+The behavior was investigated by instrumenting the WhatsApp iOS application.

 The PoC has two main parts: